What that actually means in practice

 They over-index on lagging metrics

-Nyman Media’s fractional CMO approach is to compress the planning cycle, make the hard calls visible, and install the cadence to keep the quarter honest.
-We look for the few moves that can compound: sharper positioning, cleaner campaign architecture, better sales enablement, tighter funnel instrumentation, and a repeatable rhythm between marketing, sales, and leadership.
+Our fractional CMO approach is to shorten the planning cycle, make the hard calls visible, and install the weekly review that keeps the quarter honest.
+We look for the few moves that pay off across the rest of the year: sharper positioning, cleaner campaign architecture, better sales enablement, more reliable funnel instrumentation, and a repeatable rhythm between marketing, sales, and leadership.

 Right question